maxgenest/kanedama/README.md

 - use the picture in User Component instead of the initials
 - add tests
-- use "Assistant" font instead of png for the logo
+- use Assistant fonts for body